CraftAcademy/library-challenge/UserStories.md

 As a library
-In order to inform if a book is avaliavle
+In order to inform if a book is avaliable
-I want to keep track when a book is store or lent.
+I want to keep track when a book is stored or lent.
 -
 As a library.
 in order get the books in time